BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: Abstract

 \section{Abstract}

-A key impediment to the use of AI is the lacking of transparency, especially in safety/security critical applications.
-The black-box nature of AI systems prevents humans from direct explanations on how the AI makes predictions, which stimulated Explainable AI (XAI) -- a research field that aims at improving the trust and transparency of AI systems.
-In this paper, we introduce a novel XAI technique, BayLIME, which is a Bayesian modification of the widely used XAI approach LIME \cite{ribeiro_why_2016}.
-BayLIME exploits prior knowledge to improve the consistency in repeated explanations of a single prediction and also the robustness to kernel settings.
-Both theoretical analysis and extensive experiments are conducted to support our conclusions.
+Given the pressing need for assuring algorithmic transparency, Explainable AI (XAI) has emerged as one of the key areas of AI research.
+In this paper, we develop a novel Bayesian extension to the LIME framework, one of the most widely used approaches in XAI -- which we call BayLIME.
+Compared to LIME, BayLIME exploits prior knowledge and Bayesian reasoning to improve both the consistency in repeated explanations of a single prediction and the robustness to kernel settings.
+BayLIME also exhibits better explanation fidelity than the state-of-the-art (LIME, SHAP and GradCAM) by its ability to integrate prior knowledge from, e.g., a variety of other XAI techniques, as well as verification and validation (V\&V) methods.
+We demonstrate the desirable properties of BayLIME through both theoretical analysis and extensive experiments.